LBLucaBonetti/daily/README.md

 # daily

+> [!WARNING]
+> This project is currently archived.
+No updates (security, bugs, features, dependencies) will be made.
+I want to focus on something else.

 [daily](https://trydaily.click) is an app for organizing everyday life.
 <br>
 Technically speaking, this is a "monorepo" with a Spring Boot backend and a Quasar (Vue.js)